mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 ## Acknowledgements

 Major shout out to [Mark Rowe](https://twitter.com/bdash) who answered a lot of my questions about `nm` so I can put together this post.
 His exceptional [RTFM](https://en.wikipedia.org/wiki/RTFM) abilities was helpful for figuring out how to make `nm` and `strip` commands work.
+Shout outs to [Saagar Jha](https://saagarjha.com) as well for helping through out these series and reviewing this post.